 Credit risk is the risk of an unexpected financial loss to the Company if a third party fails to fulfill its performance obligations under the terms of a financial instrument.
-The Company's credit risk arises principally from the Company's cash and receivables.
+The Company's credit risk arises principally from the Company's cash and receivables as well as its marketable securities portfolio.